NW Oregon Trail Updates

--- #141 Observation Peak -- Many of the trails and roads near Observation Peak burned in a September 2020 wildfire.
-The trailheads and trails are likely to remain closed until at least mid-summer 2021.
+-- #141 Observation Peak -- Much of the area near Observation Peak burned in a September 2020 wildfire, but trails and trailheads reopened in August 2021.
 Lower portions of the Trapper Creek Wilderness avoided the 2020 fire.

 -- #184 Dry Ridge -- The lower portion of this rough trail burned in a September 2020 wildfire.
 It is unlikely to reopen for years, if ever..

 -- #191 Butte Creek Falls -- Most of the roads in this area burned in a September 2020 wildfire, but it is probable that the canyons with waterfalls did not.
 In any case, the trailheads and trails are likely to remain closed until 2022.
 Also note that a Weyerhaeuser gate blocked access to this trailhead as of August 2018.
 The gate is on Crooked Finger Road 0.2 mile before the turnoff to Butte Creek Falls, so it is possible to park at the gate and walk 2.1 miles on the ugly road to the old trailhead.